Important Tips to Assure Smooth Scheduling With Your Reporting Firm in Midst of the National Court Reporter Shortage

 Factors Contributing to the Court Reporter Shortage

 Probably the biggest contributing factor is that reporters themselves are known for being barely seen and rarely heard.
 As a result, the vocation itself doesn’t have a loud band of advocates educating the next generation on the benefits of pursuing a career in court reporting.
-(More details about the benefits of a career in court reporting can be found here.)

 The lack of public awareness about court reporting as a viable career option may explain the raised eyebrows and “wow” factor that many folks feel when they realize that court reporting is a highly professional, technically educated, and competitively paid profession.
 At Donovan Reporting, we love what we do.
 We know that if more folks were aware of the benefits of the career, there wouldn’t be a national court reporter shortage.